StackStorm/st2vagrant/README.md

 If something went wrong, jump to [Troubleshooting](https://github.com/StackStorm/st2vagrant#common-problems-and-solutions) section below.

-## Manual installation

-To master StackStorm and understand how things are wired together, we strongly encourage you to [eventually] install StackStorm manually, following installation instructions.
-You can still benefit from this Vagrantfile to get the Linux VM up and running: follow instructions to install Vagrant & VirtualBox to get a Linux VM, and simply comment out the `st2.vm.provision "shell"...` section in your `Vagrantfile` before running `vagrant up`.

 ## Customize your st2 installation

 Environment variables can be used to enable or disable certain features of the StackStorm installation: